A7 - Unreliable Chat Client

 Packet Delay

-Packets may be delayed for a random duration of where the delay is defined with the --delay
+Packets may be delayed for a random duration of where the delay is defined with the --delay option in the server.
+For each message, there is a probability that a packet delay may occur.

-option of the server allows you to easily reproduce runs using the same parameters in testing.
+The --seed option of the server allows you to easily reproduce runs using the same parameters in testing.
 Always keep track of the seed used when encountering an issue.

 The automated testing environment will test your code with multiple seeds to ensure correctness, but also with deterministic errors.